-To operate a European Digital Innovation Hub it is necessary that there is a state of the art physical infrastructure (a building to receive customers, training facilities, showroom / demonstration facilities, (access to) testing and experimentation equipment and facilities) that supports the focus of the hub.
-Furthermore, personnel is needed to provide services to SMEs and/or public sector organisations.
+To operate a European Digital Innovation Hub it is necessary that there is (access to) a state-of-the-art physical infrastructure (a building to receive customers, training facilities, showroom / demonstration facilities, testing and experimentation equipment and facilities) that supports the objectives of the hub.
+Furthermore, qualified personnel is needed to provide services to SMEs and/or public sector organisations.

-Member States and the European Commission will both invest in the European Digital Innovation Hubs.
-Digital Europe Programme foresees funding in the form of a grant, for the duration of 7 years.
-The final objective is that the hub becomes sustainable, and will continue to operate after the Digital Europe Programme ends.
+Member States (possibly together with their industry) and the European Commission will both invest in the European Digital Innovation Hubs.
+Digital Europe Programme foresees funding in the form of a grant, for a duration of 3-7 years.
+After the duration of the grant, the capacities built up with the support of the grant are expected to remain available (in some form) to SMEs and/or public sector organisations.
+It is not necessary to achieve full commercial sustainability after the end of the project.